-On July 29, 2020, the Group publicly announced the decision of its Board of Directors to exit the partnership with our associated company, Duty Free Caribbean (Holdings) Limited (DFCH) which operates retail stores in Barbados and the Caribbean.
-All legal requirements relating to the divesture of our shares in this company were finalized in January 2021.
-As at December 31 2020, the DFCH investment and loans amounting to \$39,627 were written off and classified as discontinued operations in the consolidated statement of income.
+In the prior year, the Group publicly announced the decision of its Board of Directors to exit the partnership with our associated company, Duty Free Caribbean (Holdings) Limited (DFCH) which operates retail stores in Barbados and the Caribbean.
+All legal requirements relating to the divestiture of our shares in this company were finalized in January 2021.
+As at December 31, 2020, the DFCH investment and loans amounting to \$39,627 were written off and classified as discontinued operations in the consolidated statement of income.